My name is Hanneke (pronounced 'Hahn-nuk-kah').

 I was determined to figure out what was going wrong – and what I could dó about it!

-I delved into attachment styles, parental influence, the contrast between men and women, feminine and masculine energies, emotional intelligence, trauma work, systemic approaches, embodiment practices, shadow work, self-love, fetishes, consent, love languages, saviour syndrome, codependency, inner bonding, boundaries, and so much more.
+I delved into attachment styles, parental influence, the contrast between men and women, feminine and masculine energies, emotional intelligence, trauma work, systemic approaches, embodiment practices, shadow work, self-love, fetishes, consent, love languages, saviour syndrome, limerence, codependency, inner parts, boundaries, non-violent communication, and so much more.
 Along with various therapeutic interventions and coping methods.

 Every time, I thought 'this is it, things will surely change now!', I'd diligently apply the knowledge, give it my best with all optimism, and... fall flat on my face all over again.